Ashiiidev/Web3.0.dapp/README.md

 MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
 It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.[1][2]
 MetaMask is developed by ConsenSys Software Inc., a blockchain software company focusing on Ethereum-based tools and infrastructure

+What is a dapp ?

+A decentralized app (also known as a dApp or dapp) operates on a blockchain or peer-to-peer network of computers.
+It enables users to engage in transactions directly with one another as opposed to relying on a central authority.
+The user of a dApp will pay the developer an amount of cryptocurrency to download and use the program's source code.
+The source code is known as a smart contract, which allows users to complete transactions without revealing personal information.